Moray Callum: Return to Ford

 Having overseen Mazda's successful reinvention as a dynamic and sporty brand, Callum was moved by J Mays back to Ford as Design Director for Ford's North American brands passenger cars where he reported to Peter Horbury from May 2006.
 This move, along with Horbury's appointment as Executive Design Director for Ford North American brands, was part of Ford's attempt to consolidate its ‘Red, White & Bold’ design strategy in an attempt to breathe fresh design into its expanding car line-up in North America.
 Callum was replaced at Mazda by Laurens van den Acker whilst his predecessor Patrick Schiavone was appointed designer of North American SUVs and pick-ups at Ford.

 In May 2009, Horbury returned to Volvo Cars and Callum was promoted to executive director, Ford Americas design, with overall responsibility for American trucks and passenger cars, including Lincoln.
 During this time, he oversaw the design and launch of numerous American products, for example: the 2011 fifth generation Ford Explorer, 2013 second generation Ford Fusion, 2013 second generation Lincoln MKZ, and 2013 second generation Ford EcoSport.

 In 2014, Callum was promoted to vice president, design, Ford Motor Company, replacing the retiring J Mays and charged with responsibility of all concept and production vehicles for the Ford and Lincoln brands globally.
 He unveiled the 2015 sixth generation Ford Mustang and the 2017 second generation Ford GT.

-On 1 May 2021, Moray retired from Ford Motor Company.
-Anthony Lo, formerly of Renault, superseded him.
+On 1 May 2021, Moray retired from Ford Motor Company, superseded by Anthony Lo, formerly of Renault.